-Soulhound is a wonderful local band in the Atlanta area.
-They wanted a groovy logo for a shirt, and we gave them one!
+A classic soul/rock band in the Atlanta area — Soulhound wanted a groovy logo for a shirt, and we gave them one!

-Originally this logo was designed using a Gibson headstock.
-Joe since has switched to a Fender so it had to be redone with the new headstock.
+Originally designed using a Gibson headstock.
+Joe switched to a Fender so it had to be redone with the new headstock.

 We plastered this logo on everything from mugs, to fans, to memory books, to plates.
 We wanted to capture the heart and soul of Bethel—ministry and mission—and carry that through using the heart/cross symbol.